0cjs/sedoc/8bit/msx/rom.md

 - `$08`: Program text (with leading $00) start address for tokenized BASIC program executed at startup. ($0000 = not present.)
 If present, must be in page 1 ($8000-$BFFF).
 System sets `BASROM` when running this and disables Ctrl-STOP (XXX confirm this).
+See [[cr text]] for a technique to shift RAM BASIC text past the header and create a ROM image file for this.
 - `$10`: 6 bytes reserved for future use.

 References: